Check out our review of Udacity to learn more about their offerings, costs, and student reviews.

 - Similarly, experienced product managers looking for community and courses can check out Mind the Product.

 - HackDesign is a free online newsletter with lessons for aspiring and current designers.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft.
 They have tracks in product design, growth marketing, engineering, and sales.

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 We created a list of the best resources to learn software engineering and data science, so you can decide what the best option is for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 How does Udacity compare to Pathrise?

-Some of the Udacity nanodegrees come with career support, including resume help and networking opportunities, but often the students do not get to speak with their coaches right away.
+Some of the Udacity nanodegrees come with career support, including resume help and networking opportunities.
+But, often the students do not get to speak with their coaches right away.
 Pathrise provides fellows with flexible 1-on-1 sessions that focus on anything that the fellow needs help with at that moment in their job search.
 This includes: resume & profile optimization, reverse recruiting, advanced sourcing, email templates, interview prep, and negotiation.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.

-If you want to work with any of our advisors 1-on-1 to get help with your technical and behavioral interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with your technical and behavioral interviews or with any other aspect of the job search, become a Pathrise fellow.